-Approximately 165 letter reports relating to public and private sewer extensions and about 40 letter reports documenting in-field layouts of environmentally sensitive areas.
-Approximately 175 meetings are also conducted with people to review environmentally sensitive land information on a site-specific basis.
+Approximately 150 letter reports relating to public and private sewer extensions and about 40 letter reports documenting in-field layouts of environmentally sensitive areas.
+Approximately 150 meetings or other types of correspondence are also conducted with people to review environmentally sensitive land information on a site-specific basis.

+SEWRPC

-Funding S Source WisDNR 33% \$50,000 SEWRPC (tax levy) 67% \$100,000 Total 100% \$150,000
+WisDNR (tax levy) Total

+29% 71% 100%

+\$50,000 \$125,000 \$175,000